-The MPO hosted events and implemented community events to encourage citizen involvement and to provide the community with information about the MPO, transportation projects and transportation planning in the area.
+The MPO hosted virtual events and participated in community events to encourage citizen involvement and to provide the community with information about the MPO, transportation projects and transportation planning in the area.
+This year we found that through virtual connections such as ZOOM meetings that our participation by stakeholders and public has increased substantially.
 Staff participated in events such as holiday safety campaigns, driver responsibility awareness, and other educational campaigns to encourage a change in driver behavior.
 Staff collaborated with local Law Enforcement outreach to the public in an attempt to curb drunk driving and distracted driving in our community.
 MPO staff continues to promote and encourage minorities, low-income and persons with limited English proficiency to take advantage of the opportunities to participate, review and be a part of the Transportation projects and programs process and structure.
+Most meetings and events were virtual this year but still of some value as we have seen through performance documentation that we are finally starting to see movement in a positive direction with Fatalities Suspected serious injuries and other category crashes trending down over the past five years.